 Application of External Ratings

-Banks have the options to select credit rating agencies of their choice for both risk weighting and risk management purposes.
-However Banks do not have permission from RBI to “cherry pick” the assessments provided by different credit rating agencies.
+Banks have the option to select credit rating agencies of their choice for both risk weighting and risk management purposes.
+However, Banks do not have permission from RBI to “cherry-pick” the assessments provided by different credit rating agencies.
 If a bank decides to employ the ratings of particular credit rating agencies, for a known type of claim, it can use the ratings of those credit rating agencies.
 Nevertheless, some of these claims may be rated by other chosen credit rating agencies whose ratings the bank has decided not to use.
-But banks are not permitted to use one agency’s rating for one corporate bond, and at the same time using another agency’s rating for another exposure to the same counter-party.
-Anyway it is allowed, when the respective exposures are rated by one of the selected credit rating agencies, whose ratings the bank has decided to use.
+But banks are not permitted to use one agency’s rating for one corporate bond, and at the same time use another agency’s rating for another exposure to the same counterparty.
+Anyway, it is allowed, when the respective exposures are rated by one of the selected credit rating agencies, whose ratings the bank has decided to use.
 External assessments for one entity within a corporate group cannot be used to risk weight other entities within the same group.

-Risk Weight Mapping of Short Term Ratings of the Domestic Rating AgenciesWhere “+” or “-” notation is attached to the rating, the corresponding main rating category risk weight should be used.
+With a view to match the global capital measures and capital standards prescribed by the Basel Committee on Banking Supervision (BCBS) framework, the Reserve Bank of India introduced a risk asset ratio system for banks (including foreign banks) in India as a capital adequacy measure.
+The Basel code on capital adequacy stipulates how much capital a bank should have in place, in relation to the elements of credit risk in various types of assets in the balance sheet as well as off-balance sheet business of the banks.
+Risk Weight Mapping of Short-Term Ratings of the Domestic Rating AgenciesWhere “+” or “-” notation is attached to the rating, the corresponding main rating category risk weight should be used.
 For example, A+ or A- would be considered to be in the A rating category.
 Where “+” or “-” notation is attached to the rating, the corresponding main rating category risk weight should be used for A2 and below, unless specified otherwise.
-For example, A2+ or A2- would be considered to be in the A2 rating category and assigned 50 per cent risk weight.
+For example, A2+ or A2- would be considered to be in the A2 rating category and assigned a 50 percent risk weight.